r0yzer/FabricHG/README.md

     }
 }
 ```
-If you want to execute something when the player does something without his kititem, use the `events` function
+If you want to execute something when the player does something without his kit item, use the `kitEvents` function

 ```kt
 val magmaKit = kit("Magma") {